premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- `ALTER TABLE` command used to add a new column to a table.
+- `ALTER TABLE` command is used to add a new column to a table.
 New column should define by a column name and datatype.

 </blockquote>